groo-dev/record-release/README.md

 - Upload release artifacts (with automatic transfer in multi-job workflows)
 - Custom release notes (inline or from file)
 - Draft and prerelease support
+- **Secrets & Variables**: Fetch and decrypt environment config at deploy time

 ## Usage